 With such things in mind, the way Jesus does things in building His Church, including choice, selection, ordaining and equipping the saints for His tasks has not changed.
 The only thing that has changed is how we go about it.
 We have modern day technology now to help us, but the task or objective remains the same.

-It has been said that such gifts were only “temporary” and thus given to help get the church started.
-It is also stated that once the original apostles died out, they had completed their tasks and got the church started.
-It is also said that we now have the bible and so do not need such things any longer.
+It has been said that such gifts were only “temporary” and thus given to help get the church started and once it was, they were no longer required.
+It is also stated that once the original apostles died out, they had completed their tasks, got the church started and so no more people like them were needed.

 The scriptures themselves tell us the truth.